 It takes about 2 weeks to register a company in Malta.

-Do I need to be present in Malta in order to register the company?
+Do I need to be present in Malta to register the business?

 The future owner’s presence is not a requirement if they have a local representative who can handle the registration procedure.
 Our attorneys in Malta can represent clients based on a power of attorney.

-Is it necessary to deposit a share capital in order to open a business in Malta?
+Is it necessary to deposit a share of capital to open a business in Malta?

 Does the company need to have a local address in Malta?

 Yes, this is one of the requirements imposed by the law.

 Do I have any other alternatives if I don’t want to wait for a new business to be registered?

 Yes, there is also the option of buying shelf or ready-made companies in Malta.
 These will usually take the form of limited liability companies.

 What are the main costs associated with opening a Maltese company?